justinrummel/jr.com-mm/_posts/2011-08-03-built-in-hidden-command-line-tools-stroke-and-airport.md

 Wireless discovery with *airport*
 ---

 The airport command is more powerful than stroke as you are able to use this for preferences setting, network scanning, or packet capturing!
-First lets find the command by cd to the **/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/** directory, then type ``` ./airport ```
+First let's find the command by cd to the **/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/** directory, then type ``` ./airport ```

 If you just typed that out... you’ll notice a long list of options for this command.
 More than I want to copy and paste for this post, and much more than stroke!